7 Digital Handwriting Resources

-Handwriting in Our Digital Age- Controversy or Compliance?
+Handwriting Resources For the Digital Age- Controversy or Compliance?

 As a Tech Integration Specialist and classroom teacher, I would be remiss to take a hard stance that teachers need to spend hours of class time giving instruction on proper grasp and strokes of letters, which I have done in the past.
 However, we forget that there is still a need to be able to read a variety of content that is handwritten.
 Reading someone’s writing is just as critical whether it be an important historical document in cursive or the favorite recipe printed by a special relative.
 Without some formal writing instruction, these treasured forms of communication are lost.